SeldonIO/seldon-core/doc/source/analytics/explainers.md

 ![cat](cat.png)
 ![explanation](cat_explanation.png)

-Seldon provides model explanations using its [Alibi](https://github.com/SeldonIO/alibi)  Open Source library.
+Seldon provides model explanations using its [Alibi](https://github.com/SeldonIO/alibi) library.

 We support explainers saved using python 3.7 in v1 explainer server.
 However, for v2 protocol (using MLServer) this is not a requirement anymore.